Sparah/Sparah/README.md

 - 👋 Hi, I’m @Sparah
 - 👀 I’m interested in learning whatever is interesting to me!
 - 🌱 I’m currently learning UE4, C++, and Java!
-- 📫 You can contact me on discord, Sparah#2350.
+- 📫 You can contact me on discord, @sparah.

 <!---
 Sparah/Sparah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.